aboobacker/capi-server-side-tracking/README.md

 ## Support

-For questions, comments and support email mail@aboobacker.com
+For questions, comments and support, email mail@aboobacker.com